krishna-shetty/The-Paper-Trail-Store/README.md

 - Develop an elegant front-end application to display our results in a virtual environment.
 - Host our back-end application so that it is accessible from anywhere to devices connected to the internet.

-The attributes out of scope for the project are: -
-- The algorithm uses a few attributes such as location and age and is probably not best suited to be used in a production environment.
-- The front-end application exists solely to demonstrate a potential user experience when using our recommendation system hence it does not contain other functionalities an app may contain such as a checkout system or payment processing systems etc.

 ## Flutter Implementation
 As mentioned earlier, the frontend for the project was deployed using Flutter.
 We created a landing page which showcases our company logo along with login and sign up buttons.